defold/doc/docs/en/manuals/extensions-debugging-android.md

 * Path mappings help you remap where the individual paths from where the executable was built (in the cloud) to an actual folder on your local drive.

-* Add a mapping your local drive
+* Select the .so file, then add a mapping your local drive

 	![path_mapping1](images/extensions/debugging/android/path_mappings_android.png)

 	![path_mapping2](images/extensions/debugging/android/path_mappings_android2.png)

+* If you have access to the engine source, ad a path mapping to that too

+		* make sure to checkout the version you are currently debugging

+			defold$ git checkout 1.2.148

 * Press `Apply changes`